 2/1.6/1 Executive summary

-[Editor’s note: In April 2022 meeting of WP 5B, it is still unclear whether sub-orbital vehicles are considered to be associated with space services/space station or terrestrial services/station in order to identify which regulatory regime would manage this type of station.]

 To address this agenda item, the ITU-R undertook studies pursuant to Resolution 772 (WRC-19).
-In particular, the ITU-R is invited to study the spectrum needs for stations on board sub-orbital vehicles, any appropriate modification to the Radio Regulations, excluding any new allocations or changes to the existing allocations in RR Article 5, and to identify whether there is a need for access to additional spectrum[Three/Four] Methods are proposed to address this agenda item:
+In particular, the ITU-R is invited to study the spectrum needs for stations on board sub-orbital vehicles, any appropriate modification to the Radio Regulations, excluding any new allocations or changes to the existing allocations in RR Article 5, and to identify whether there is a need for access to additional spectrum.
+[Three/Four] Methods are proposed to address this agenda item:

 Method A